johnosmond/advanced-laravel/README.md

 ## Purpose

 I am learning Laravel and also learning git with GitHub.
 So from now on I will be posting the code to GitHub just for practice.

-## Test

-This section is just to test git push.